Honours can be taken away from people who have done something to damage the honours system’s reputation. Taking an

 If the Prime Minister decides to proceed with recommending forfeiture of the honour, he or she will write to The Queen advising her to cancel that person’s appointment to the Order.

 Once The Queen has approved the proposal, the holder of the honour is notified and asked to return their insignia and warrant of appointment.
 They may no longer use the post-nominal letters associated with the honour after their name.
 If the honour has a title associated with it, the person is no longer entitled to use the title (e.g. “Dame” or “Sir”).

 Can a person surrender their honour voluntarily?

 A person can choose to resign from an Order voluntarily.
 In that case, they would be expected to return their insignia and their warrant of appointment, and their name would be removed from the Honours lists.
-The Queen would be informed, but it would not be necessary to advise her to cancel the appointment.
+The Queen would be informed, and advised to cancel the honour.

 Where can I find the names of people who have had honours taken away?